Kira-Legacy/Stopwatch-Web-Application/README.md

 # T2-stopwatch-web-application

 Task 2 from my internship program as a web developer.
-Stopwatch application to record the time, take laps and restart.
+Stopwatch application to record the time, take laps, and restart.
 💁🏾‍♂️ Check it out.

+- Disclaimer⚠️: The web application is not responsive yet.